 Note: This short analysis excludes packet capture/application troubleshooting products like Riverbed ARX (which I love, as mentioned in one of my previous blog posts), Riverbed NetProfiler, NetScout nGenius, etc. These products on their own offer amazing value are and great products – and unlike other core NMS products mentioned above, are probably amongst the best in the market.

-Disclaimer: I have absolutely no affiliation with Solarwinds, or any of the other vendors mentioned above.
-I am simply an end-user comparing the mentioned products based on first-hand experience.
+Disclaimer: I have absolutely no affiliation with Solarwinds, or any of the other products/vendors mentioned above.
+I am simply a network engineer comparing the mentioned products based on hands-on experience.